 To ensure that Retail Insight's cybersecurity controls program governance is consistently performing optimally, each year Retail Insights reviews the effectiveness of its controls over security, availability, processing integrity, confidentiality, and privacy via SOC reports based on the principles in the American Institute of Certified Public Accountants (AICPA) TSP Section 100, Trust Services Principles for Security, Availability, Processing Integrity, Confidentiality, and Privacy.

-Retail Insights SOC 2 Type 2 Report is current as of July 11, 2022 and is available to current and prospective customers upon request and NDA.
+Retail Insights SOC 2 Type 2 Report is current and is available to current and prospective customers upon request and NDA.